cloudfoundry-community/awesome-bosh-releases/README.md

 Some of this content, such as maturity, is subjective and deserves healthy constructive discussions and debates?
 Let's have them on the [cf-bosh](mailto:cf-bosh@lists.cloudfoundry.org) mailing list of through issues.

-Otherwise, as usual, the cf community is invited to improve this repo through PRs or through direct git pushes, which ever fits you best.
+Otherwise, as usual, the cf community is invited to improve this repo through which ever is easier
+*  direct git pushes (e.g. edit github button) if you're member of the community
+*  PRs

 ## How to productively edit this huge table ?